troy-skim/text-analysis-exercise/README.md

 ## The program

 The program must be able to open any text file specified by the user, and analyze the frequency of verbal tics in the text.
-Since there are many different kinds of verbal tics (such as "`like`", "`uh`", "`um`", "`you know`", etc) the program must ask the user what tics to look for.
+Since there are many different kinds of verbal tics (such as "`like`", "`uh`", "`um`", etc) the program must ask the user what tics to look for.
 A user can enter multiple tics, separated by commas - any spaces entered by the user before or after each tic must be ignored.
+You can assume all tics are single words.

 The program should output: